chrashmi/Analytics_vidya_hackathon_mar2022/README.md

 # Customer Churn Prediction
-approach.pdf contains the approach to predict churn solution_final.ipynb has the code for analysis, training and prediction
+approach.pdf contains the approach to predict churn \n solution_final.ipynb has the code for analysis, training and prediction